radiatoryang/scopa/README.md

 # Scopa

-*Scopa* ("broom" in Latin) is a Unity level design plugin that adds Quake 1 .MAP (Valve 220 version) file import.
+*Scopa* ("broom" in Latin) is a Unity level design plugin that adds Quake 1 .MAP file import.
 Relive the golden age of level design... today!

 - generates a prefab with 3D meshes, colliders (box colliders and mesh colliders), hooks for entity data
-- editor time: auto-imports .MAP files as if they were 3D models, serializes meshes
+- editor time: auto-imports .MAP files as if they were 3D models
 - all parsing and model gen functions work at runtime too, if you want to add modding support... it's just a bunch of static functions in `Scopa.cs`

 To build .MAP levels, we recommend the free open source multiplatform 3D level design tool [TrenchBroom](https://github.com/TrenchBroom/TrenchBroom).